 - By utilizing direct access and bypassing an initial diagnosis from a general physician, patients will leave the schedules and appointment times open for patients that could potentially be sick.
 It’s a common misconception that a physical therapist is unable to diagnose an injury, and while they cannot provide the same level of diagnosis as a doctor, they can assess a patient’s activity level, stamina, capabilities and the best ways to move forward with treatment.

-- Direct access to physical therapy during the COVID-19 pandemic will save people money, because they can eliminate their initial visit, which can also eliminate the costs associated with it, as well as the need to go through their insurance provider.
-For many, physical therapy is not received in the same medical facility where their doctors are located, which may result in bills being sent from two different locations.
+- Direct access to physical therapy during the COVID-19 pandemic will save people money.
+How?
+They may eliminate their initial visit, which also eliminates the costs associated with it, as well as the need to go through their insurance provider.
+For many, physical therapy is not received in the same medical facility where their doctors are located.
+This results in bills being sent from two different locations.
 Why not eliminate one of those if possible?

 What to Remember about Direct Access During the COVID-19 Pandemic … and After

-Though the concept of direct access to physical therapy has been around for decades in places like Australia, it has only become more common in the United States in recent history.
+The concept of direct access to physical therapy has been around for decades in places like Australia.
+Unfortunately, it has only become more common in the United States in recent history.
 As more and more patients, medical professionals and insurance companies have begun to see the benefits of offering direct access in all 50 states, taking this route has gained popularity – and for good reason.

 Here are three things to remember about direct access to physical therapy:

 - Direct access is a safe, reputable way to seek treatment for illnesses and injury.
-Even though patients that utilize this option won’t have a physician diagnose them, that doesn’t mean that the process is dangerous.
-Physical therapists are trained to see issues in the function of a patient’s body, and will not hesitate to recommend that patients seek out additional medical care and support when necessary.
+Patients that utilize this option won’t have a physician diagnose them.
+This doesn’t mean that the process is dangerous.
+Physical therapists see and address issues in the function of a patient’s body.
+They don’t hesitate to recommend that patients seek out additional medical care and support when necessary.

 - Direct access can save patients time and money.
-Even though the outcome will be the same (having physical therapy sessions), cutting out the middle man (a physician) means one less appointment that needs to be scheduled and attended, fewer people to contact, and a shorter time between deciding that PT is necessary and starting sessions.
+Even though the outcome is the same (having physical therapy sessions), cutting out the middle man (a physician) means three things.

 - Since direct access to physical therapy cuts down on waiting time before starting sessions, patients often spend less time in pain, which means fewer opt for prescription medications.
 Of course, there will be some injuries and situations where patients need to see a medical professional for medication and additional interventions, but this isn’t the case for everyone… and the sooner patients are feeling better and stronger, the less time they will need to rely on medications.

 ReQuest Physical Therapy consists of two convenient office locations in Gainesville and Tioga.
-Founded in 1986 after Joe Cirulli experienced an injury and was unsatisfied with the methods of treatment presented to him, the ReQuest Physical Therapy staff has spent more than three decades improving and implementing the kinds of PT programs they offer patients.
-Initially focused on correcting lower back and spinal pain, today, these PTs utilize traditional therapy plans along with unique options like Chill Recovery, the MedX Spine Program and therapeutic massage techniques for improved patient health.
+After Joe Cirulli experienced an injury, he founded the business 1986.
+Unsatisfied with the methods of treatment presented to him, the ReQuest Physical Therapy staff has spent more than three decades improving and implementing the kinds of PT programs they offer patients.
+Initially focused on correcting lower back and spinal pain, today, these PTs utilize traditional therapy plans along with unique options like Chill Recovery, the MedX Spine Program, and therapeutic massage techniques for improved patient health.